devtut/generate/docs/python/loops.md

 ---
-metaTitle Loops
+metaTitle: Loops
-description Break and Continue in Loops, For loops, Iterating over lists, Loops with an "else" clause, Iterating over dictionaries, The Pass Statement, While Loop, Iterating different portion of a list with different step size, The "half loop" do-while, Looping and Unpacking
+description: Break and Continue in Loops, For loops, Iterating over lists, Loops with an "else" clause, Iterating over dictionaries, The Pass Statement, While Loop, Iterating different portion of a list with different step size, The "half loop" do-while, Looping and Unpacking
 ---

 # Loops